nikkomiu/blog/content/guides/golang-graphql-ent/05-paging-sorting-filtering.md

   - ent
 ---

 Now that we have `ent` and `gqlgen` wired up, we can look at updaing our list notes resolver.
-In this section, we will look at implementing paging, sorting, filtering, and where clauses to provide a more robust experience to our client applications.
+In this section, we will look at implementing paging, sorting, and filtering using where clauses to provide a more robust experience to our client applications.

 <!--more-->